360world3/FinalMajorProject-/sessions/01/readme.md

 * What are the prelimenary ideas for my project?
 * When is the formatives and summatives for this project?

+### The hours you should spend
+* 45 hours of lectures and tutorials • Across terms 1, 2 and 3
+* 45 hours of workshops • Across terms 1, 2 and 3
+* 360 hours of independent work

 # Examples from last year

 http://musicdash.co